+Ajax's Code of Conduct and Business Ethics (the "Code"), available here, is the keystone to our commitment to ethical conduct.
+It provides guidance on upholding Ajax's core values and helps employees and business partners understand the legal and ethical principles that govern the way we conduct business.

-This Code of Conduct and Business Ethics (the "Code") identifies the fundamental requirements for compliance with Ajax's standards.
-All employees must familiarize themselves with the ethical and legal principles contained in the Code and make a personal commitment to abide by them.
-The Code applies to all Ajax employees' and to members of the board of directors, agents, consultants, contracted labor, and others when they are acting for, or on behalf of Ajax.
-This Code also applies to the Company's vendors, subcontractors, suppliers and other business partners.
-We must only work with companies that uphold our values.
+The Code applies to all Ajax employees, and to members of the board of directors, agents, consultants, contracted labor, and others when they are acting for or on behalf of AJAX.
+This Code also applies to the company's vendors, subcontractors, suppliers, and other business partners.